-I answered a question on free speech of government officials on 19 January 2014.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on free speech of government officials on Philosophy in Action Radio on 19 January 2014.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Does freedom of speech apply to government officials?
 In August 2013, Rolling Stone caused a furor by putting accused Boston Marathon bomber Dzhokhar Tsarnaev on the cover.
 In response, Boston Mayor Thomas M. Menino wrote to the publisher of Rolling Stone, telling him that doing so "rewards a terrorist with celebrity treatment" – treatment the magazine should have given to the survivors.
 Other government officials were similarly critical of Rolling Stone.
 My first reaction was that these government officials had no place saying anything about a publication.
 But then I wondered, doesn't the First Amendment still apply to them?
 In other words, do government officials have freedom of speech?

 My Answer, In Brief: Politicians have the right to free speech, just like the rest of us.
 However, they overstep the bounds of proper government when they speak from their political office without an explicit statement recognizing the rights of the people involved.

 - Duration: 12:32